 CDN Selection has a big role to play in delivering broadcast-grade experiences for streaming viewers.
-It supports D2C Streamer operations to optimise their CDN performance and cost, both of which are critical to their success as streaming grows.
+It supports OTT Operators to optimise their CDN performance and cost, both of which are critical to their success as streaming grows.

 The leading solutions are laser-focused on improving streaming performance through excellent use of data that delivers clear insights, actionable information, and a continuous improvement capability.

 We can see that the streaming world is improving in every respect.
 Devices are better, encoding standards are sharper, networks are better.
 But, there is always the chance of encountering network congestion.
 To protect against this impacting stream performance or cost, analytics must be granular, and CDN selection must be dynamic.

 In the end, whether a viewer receives their broadcast-grade streaming experience or not relies heavily on which CDN is selected.

 Central storage systems for OTT are unique in the world of media storage.
 They combine a set of requirements which no other media use case must handle.